 Do you know how to make i cords, or any type of cords for that matter?
 Here are some i cord instructions for you and also how to make various different types of cords.

 i cords have many uses both in and around the home and in your craft projects.
 They are also an attractive way to tie up gifts with cards, or in fact, tie anything together.
-My daughter uses them to make jewellery for herself.
+My daughter uses them to make jewelry for herself.
 A lot of knitters also use cords on completed knitting projects.

-How To Make Cords:
+How To Make Cords

 If you want a twisted cord, it is best to have a friend or family member at hand who can help you by holding the ends together as you twist.
 If you don’t, a door handle also works quite well.

 Cut the strands longer than you want your finished cord to be, as the twisting is going to make them a lot shorter.
 You will be able to choose how thick or thin you want your cord to be by adding or subtracting strands.

 First of all, you will need to cut your embroidery cotton at least 30% longer than you want the finished cord to be.
 Knot them together at one end and separate the strands into two groups.
 Try to have the same number of strands in each group.

 Get your helper to hold the knotted end, or if you have nobody around to ask, you can tie it to a steady anchor.
 Holding one group of strands in each hand, twist both groups in the same direction.
 Continue to twist until the cords begin to kink.
 Bring the ends together and ask your helper to let go, or untie it from your anchor.
 Allow the strands to coil up and twist around one another.
 When they stop moving, pull the cord straight and knot the loose ends.
 Trim and fluff the floss ends.